Techmaster21/HeadFirstC/README-Windows.txt

 for minGW, but an up-to date, much easier to install one.
 It sets up your path variable for you so you can run gcc(and others) from anywhere in the OS.

-Some issues you may encounter running natively(ie not via a cygwin tty) on Windows(This list is by no means complete):
+Some issues you may encounter running natively(i.e. not via a cygwin tty) on Windows(This list is by no means complete):
 Redirecting standard input works differently, and you will find windows won't let you simply use < to redirect the standard input.
 If you have access to